drew1080/cheaterchef/wp-content/plugins/flickr-photostream/readme.txt

 = Can I have in the same blog two photostream of different Flickr's users?  =

-Yes, you must use the shortcode attributes called `user_id`.
+Yes, use the shortcode attributes called `user_id`.
 For example the shortcode `[flickr_photostream user_id="67681714@N03"]` displays the photostream of the specified user, no matter what is the default user ID specified in the settings.

-= The photos are syncronized with Flickr? =
+= Are the photos syncronized with Flickr? =

 Yes, of course.
-But remember that the cache don't allow to see the changes immediately.
+But remember that the cache (and also Flickr) doesn't allow to see the changes immediately.

+= Why I can’t see the last photos I uploaded? =

+Probably because they aren’t public: Flickr Photostream can’t show private photos.

+= API Key is not valid? =

+There could be many reasons.

+* Try to install CURL installed in your server
+* Probably the CURL certificate isn’t properly installed
+* Update CURL to the latest version

 == Screenshots ==